-My role as an end-of-embodiment doula does not see death as a limit or that an end-of-life is required when we die.
+My role as an end-of-embodiment doula does not see death as a limit or that end-of-life is required when we die.

 I am passionate about how we care for our people in their final arc of life and how we hold space in our communities for conversations that are tender, life-affirming, and acknowledge our endings.